 - Kids were enrolled in an online Charter School

 - Truck was in tip top shape and got the best gas mileage possible while towing this beauty

 - RV was packed with everything we’d need to live comfortably in it for up to a month at a time

-I don’t know about you but I like to be super organized when we plan a trip.
+I don’t know about you but I like to be super organized and take advantage of travel hacks when we plan a trip.
 Especially when you’re living in tight quarters everything has its place, and if you forget something there isn’t always a store around to replace it.

 - Making sure your vehicle is prepared is probably the MOST important because if it has issues you aren’t going anywhere!
 Eeeek.